 The word “euthanasia” comes from two Greek words—“eu” meaning “good” and “thanatos” meaning “death.”
 Euthanasia is defined as a merciful release from life in order to end suffering.

-Euthanasia and PETA’s Vital Work for Animals
+PETA’s Vital Work for Animals

 So, how does euthanasia fit into PETA’s work to alleviate suffering?
-One pit bull we gained custody of, named Asia, looked like a skeleton covered with skin when PETA released her from the 15-pound chain that had restricted her for years.
-She suffered from three painful and deadly intestinal obstructions, which prevented her from keeping any food down, and faced an agonizing, lingering death, so our veterinarian recommended euthanasia to end her suffering.
+One pit bull we gained custody of, named Asia, looked like a skeleton covered with skin when PETA released her from the 15-pound chain that had weighed her down for years.
+She suffered from three painful and deadly intestinal obstructions, which prevented her from keeping any food down, and faced an agonizing, lingering death, so a veterinarian recommended euthanasia to end her suffering.
 We pursued criminal charges against those responsible for her condition, leading to their conviction for cruelty to animals.
-And that was just one of the dozens of sad cases that we see every week.
+And that was just one of the dozens of sad cases that we see every month.

 Do Your Part